TeamAGGS/Project2/README.md

 ## Feature Detection Results
 ### Events
+- Number of events each user created
+- Labels used by each user
+- Percentage of each label
+- Number of events for each user per milestone
 ### Issues
 Following features related to issues and issue-labels were found using VB scripting:
 - Resolution Time in hours